ItIsAndrewL/comp426-final-project/README.md

 ### playlist_page

 The playlist page will house all of the users liked playlists.
-Users should be able to port their liked playlists to actual spotify playlists that they can save to their account.
+> This may be added later: Users should be able to port their liked playlists to actual spotify playlists that they can save to their account.

 ## Technical Details